CamoCatX/camocatx.github.io/books/_posts/2021-09-30-Limitsless.md

 <br>
 ### My Comments:

 Jim Kwik is a very good mentor, he teaches the latest and most effective methods on memory improvement, better learning, speed reading and overall personal transformation.
 I really learned a lot from this book.
-He knows what he's talking about.
+He knows what he's talking about and he's lived it.